opengovsg/engineering-practices/source-control/commits-and-prs.md

 PR reviews are iterative activities.
 Every comment thread in the PR may yield a deep discussions where participants go back and forth on a particular issue.

 PR comments often yield improvements to the PR, where the PR author modifies the code to incoporate feedback.
-Once changes have been pushed to the PR, the PR author should notify the reviewer that the PR is ready for another round of reviews.
+Once changes have been pushed to the PR, the PR author should notify the reviewer that the PR is ready for another round of review.
 This can be done with a PR-level comment, where the PR author explicitly mentions the affected reviewers.

-To make successive rounds of review easier, PR authors should NOT force push changes into the PR.
-Instead, all changes should be pushed as new commits, such that when reviewers do their new round of review, they can easily identify what has changed.
+To make successive rounds of review easier, PR authors should not force push changes into the PR.
+Instead, changes should be pushed as new commits, such that when reviewers do their new round of review, they can easily identify what has changed.
 In fact, a common strategy reviewers adopt is to look at just the new commits first, before looking at the PR overall again.

-It is worth noting that when a question is being asked by a reviewer, it is typically a sign that the code is lacking some level of clarity.
+It is worth noting that when a question is being asked by a reviewer, it is a sign that the code is lacking some level of clarity.
 While it is possible a simple, straight answer can be given in the comment thread, PR authors should take the question seriously, and consider whether the code itself can be made clearer.

+### Pairing reviews

+It can be helpful to pair through reviews.
+A reviewer may ask the PR author for assistance in a live setting.
+Context can be provided on the spot, changes and improvements can be discussed and implemented immediately.

+When authors expect their PR to be particularly complicated for whatever reason, they can schedule a review pairing session with another developer proactively.

+### Conflict resolution

+While the hope is that consensus and agreement can be reached in PR reviews, deep-seated disagreements sometimes occur.
+This section provides some strategies to deal with such situations.

+- Stay polite and respectful at all time
+- Do not reply when flustered
+- Consider the position of the other developer carefully to see the merits/flaws of their arguments
+- Explain in different wordings or give alternative examples or code samples that illustrate your points better
+- Indicate you understand the alternative proposal or system, but you don't agree with it

+As asynchronous written discussions, comment threads do not convey tone of voice or body language.
+When disagreement occurs, It can be immensely helpful to call for a face to face meeting, in person or over zoom, to go over the contentious item live.
+An agreement can more easily be reached in person.

+Disagreement sometimes occur when both parties understand each-other solutions well, but disagree on the tradeoffs that should apply for a particular situation, and that is what driving their divide on the implementation.
+Such cases should probably be discussed in the broader team, or escalated.
+The PM or Tech Lead may have to clarify which trade off we wish to pursue as a team.

+When a solution is eventually picked, you may still disagree with it, but your commitment to deliver on the decision is expected anyway.

 ## Merging Pull Requests